CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 * Master Key System: Each device backup has an individual key, but can also be opened by a master key.
 This has the advantage that the effort for key management is lower.
 But it has the disadvantage that such systems are more expensive to buy.
 Most laptops have a small slot marked with a chain or lock symbol.
 This small opening is located on the side or rear of the unit.
 There are a wide range of cable retainers and other products that use this opening for securing devices.

-In the case of cable fuses, only one cable loop has to be placed around a solid object near the device, and the associated lock must be pulled through the resulting tab and locked.
+In the case of cable fuses, only one cable loop must be placed around a solid object close to the device, and the associated lock must be pulled and closed by the resulting tab.

 For devices that do not have this opening, or where this is not strong enough, there are backup products where a stable plate is glued to the device.
 At this then the security cable is attached.